 “One accurate measurement is worth more than a thousand expert opinions.” — Admiral Grace Hopper

-High cart abandonment rate is an expected but nonetheless big disappointment for online retailers.
+A high cart abandonment rate is an expected but a big disappointment for online retailers.
 When our clients speak to us about reducing cart abandonment, we suggest initially using checkout exit overlays.

 We studied 20 campaigns spread across geographies for two weeks.
 The data showed an improvement in conversion rates as a direct result.

 Over the two-week-long period, the 20 cart page campaigns registered 3 million unique impressions, i.e., 3 million users intended to abandon carts and saw an exit-overlay.